 Synthetic datasets.
-We evaluate the policies using several synthetic datasets with average utility constraints (AVG ≥ 0.99) assuming a single aggregator with 44 ISNs.
+We evaluate the policies using several synthetic datasets with average utility constraints (AVG > 0.99) assuming a single aggregator with 44 ISNs.
 For each dataset, we generate 66,922 queries and use 10,000 as a training set and the remaining 56,922 for evaluation.
 We use two methods to generate synthetic datasets: (1) In one-phase sampling, query latency at each ISN is sampled independently from a distribution.
 (2) In two-phase sampling, we first sample the query mean from a distribution, and then sample its latency at each ISN from a second distribution parametrized by the query mean.
 While one-phase sampling generates latencies from all ISNs of all queries assuming independence, two-phase sampling models the scenarios where long (short) queries tend to have overall higher (lower) latencies from many of its ISN responses.
-These two sampling methods are also used in [20].
 We report the average of Pearson's correlation coefficient (PCC) between ISNs for all pairs of ISNs, as well as the average of coefficient of variation (σ/μ) for all queries.
 As a reference, for the production traces: PCC = 0.9920 which is a high value showing significant correlation among ISN latencies for a particular query, and CV = 0.1777, a small value as workload is dominated by many fast queries.

 Evaluation with synthetic datasets.
 Table 3 reports the results.
 The first two rows show one-phase sampling with log-normal and exponential distributions.
-PCC is small indicating little correlation among ISN latencies per query:
+PCC is small indicating little correlation among ISN latencies per query: each query has similar utility at any time point, which does not produce the straggling and long query behaviours.
+The policies Time-Only, Time-Utility, Kwiken reduce the tail la-